finalbiome/finalbiome-unity/Packages/FinalBiome/README.md

 ### Installing the Sdk
 1. Obtain a connection to FinalBiome Network or run a local node.
 2. Download the .unitypackage from the releases [page](https://github.com/finalbiome/finalbiome-unity/releases) and import it into your project.

+    Depending on the project template you have chosen, it is possible that the package with the Newtonsoft.Json.dll assembly already exists in the project.
+In this case, after importing you will see an error:
+    "Multiple precompiled assemblies with the same name Newtonsoft.Json.dll included on the current platform".

+    In this case:
+    1. Remove the Newtonsoft.Json.dll assembly from the Assets/FimalBiome/Runtime/Plugins folder
+    2. Disable Assembly Version Validation in the Player Settings "Assembly Version Validation"
 3. Specify the connection credentials to work with a FinalBiomeManager client object.
     ```cs
     public string Endpoint = "ws://127.0.0.1:9944";